a3rev/woocommerce-widget-product-slideshow-lite/readme.txt

 == Upgrade Notice ==

+= 1.6.1 =
+Maintenance Upgrade.
+Tweaks for compatibility with WooCommerce 3.2.0 and WordPress 4.8.2

 = 1.6.0 =
 Feature Update.
 2 code tweaks and 1 bug fix for compatibility with WordPress major version 4.8.0 and WooCommerce version 3.0.7 plus launch of public Github repo for source code